vulpemventures/docs.vulpem.com/docs/marina/getting-started.md

   console.log('Please install Marina extension!');
 }
 ```
 You can review the full API for the `window.marina` object [here](api.md).

+## Connect to outside world

+Marina is a Liquid wallet running in your browser.
+It connects to an [ElectrumX](https://electrumx.readthedocs.io/) Liquid instance.
+Marina is using the WebSocket protocol to connect to the ElectrumX server.
+Marina use the Blockstream's ElectrumX server by default.
+You can change the endpoint in the settings/explorer tab of your extension.

-## Running in RegTest
+### Running in RegTest

 Don't be too reckless.
 You should develop your applications against a local testnet.
-Marina defaults to `http://localhost:3001` wich is the REST API endpoint of the Electrs-compatible server exposed by [Nigiri box](https://vulpem.com/nigiri).
+Marina defaults to `ws://localhost:1234` wich is the websocket endpoint of the Electrs-compatible server exposed by [Nigiri box](https://vulpem.com/nigiri).
 You can download and run an Electrs instance from [here](https://github.com/blockstream/electrs), but we strongly suggest Nigiri which setup a complete RegTest environment in one click.
 Moreover the Electrs-compatible server exposed adds nice features for developers suchs as `/mint` and `/faucet` endpoints with automatic block generation and a Liquid asset registry similar to what Blockstream maintains.

 ### Install Nigiri